Q1 Corporation: Q1/Lite (Third generation)

 The third generation Q1/Lite was designed by 1977.
 It was based on the then-unreleased Intel 8800 processor, which would go on to become Intel's iAPX 432.
 The desktop computer unit contained the same peripherals as the previous generation in a slightly different case.
 Independent workstations were also available, which each had their own processor, memory, resident OS, keyboard and plasma display, but no printer or floppy drives.

+This product did not see commercial release, since the Intel 8800 was delayed by several years.
+Development of a new system shifted to the Z80.

 Q1 and Q1/Lite (Fourth generation)

 The fourth generation Q1/Lite was available sometime after 1976.
 It was based on the Zilog Z80 processor.
 The printer was separated into an external enclosure, not part of either the desk unit nor the workstation.

 At one point, a different design for the fourth generation Q1/Lite workstation was introduced, being very similar to the design of the second generation Q1/Lite.
 This design had two variants, one with a printer (marketed as the Q1) and one without (marketed as the Q1/Lite).
 These variants were also marketed as the MicroLite and MicroLite II.

 The Q1/Lite and MicroLite also supported CP/M, along with Q1's proprietary operating system.